 Would the cross have meant as much if He had walked by, ignoring the blind man’s desperate plea for mercy and healing?

-We can find ourselves so caught up in our tasks, even our tasks for God (or, even worse, believing the hype that surrounds us), that we fail to see the broken, poor, and suffering on the side of the road crying for help.
+We can find ourselves so caught up in our tasks, even our tasks for God, that we fail to see the broken, poor, and suffering on the side of the road crying for help.

-If Jesus could hear the cry, if He could take the time to stop, and if He could bring healing mercy to the blind man, then so can we.
+If Jesus could hear the cry, if He was willing to take the time to stop, and if He could bring healing mercy to the blind man, then so can we.

 Father, open our eyes to see and our ears to hear the cries of the suffering, broken, and poor in our world, because in their cries, we meet You and can follow Your Son.
 Amen.